* GadgetBuilder.com * © 2014 by John Moran

 Setting up to use this sharpener isn't as obvious as one might expect, given its apparent simplicity.
 The pivot axis is inclined toward the wheel (see picture above) so its base must be oriented perpendicular to the side of the wheel as shown.
 The little piece on the front that is moved up to orient the lips perpendicular is not precisely made (and the bit may rotate slightly when advanced) so it is better to use a square to get the lower lip exactly perpendicular.
 Loosen the bolt that holds the unit to the wood base and position it so the lip orienting piece is one drill diameter from the side of the wheel; this sets the relief where increasing distance reduces relief.
 Adjust the relief as desired once you've tried a test grind; use the chisel angle to judge actual relief per the article on drill point geometry.
 Set the part that supports the bottom end of the bit so the bit just touches the (stationary) wheel; use a square to set the bottom lip perpendicular.
 If you're willing to fuss a bit and are careful to get the lip being sharpened exactly vertical each time you move the bit to advance it or sharpen the other lip then it should do an acceptable job of sharpening - just not very quickly.

 The vertical alignment function of the Pit Bull doesn't work well enough to be trusted in my opinion, especially for smaller drills.
-Drill bit with facet I generally set the lips vertical by eye (or with a square) and results have been acceptable.
+I generally set the lips vertical by eye (or with a square) and results have been acceptable.
 Grinding a drill, particularly a larger drill, takes a while if it has been chipped or is badly worn.
 My technique is to repeatedly touch the drill to the wheel briefly, allowing some time for cooling between touches.
 The contact area is enlarged with each touch until the complete face is ground.
 Tool steel can tolerate a lot of heat but the lip area is thin, which increases the temperature; better to err on the cool side than to draw the temper.

 Using the HoneDrill, a primary facet was added to some drills previously sharpened with the old Pit Bull setup rather than resharpening on the new setup.
-Bit with SPAIn some cases it worked out OK, in others there is a bit of a defect remaining.
+In some cases it worked out OK, in others there is a bit of a defect remaining.
 The picture shows a "T" size drill with a small chip at the outside corner; this would likely fail fairly quickly and require sharpening.
 The obvious solution is to add facets to form "Secondary Point Angles" which removes the chip and should make it less likely to chip again - see the next picture.

 Overall, the Pit Bull type sharpener is inexpensive and does a reasonable job sharpening larger drills, 1/4" to 1/2".
 It works from 1/8" to 1/4" but is shakier in that the alignment is more difficult to do accurately so it is possible to have the lips differ -- this results in wander when drilling deep holes; using the larger collets described above reduces this problem.
 Using the Pit Bull jig was part of my learning process but has been superseded by the 4/6 facet grinder.